 South Lake Union’s thriving urban office neighborhood draws leading companies to Seattle.
-For Lakefront Blocks – Google’s new home in Seattle – HEWITT integrated landscape architecture with urban design principles for walkability and human scale to craft a hallmark mixed-use destination along the southern edge of Lake Union.
+For Lakefront Blocks — a hybrid office, retail, and housing complex — HEWITT integrated landscape architecture with urban design principles for walkability and human scale to craft a hallmark mixed-use destination along the southern edge of Lake Union.

 Urban Connective Tissue

 Over the past decade, the South Lake Union neighborhood transformed dramatically, with only a few remaining undeveloped blocks–two of which came to be Lakefront Blocks.
 As the missing link between the neighborhood and the park, the streetscape functions as connective tissue.

 - Boren and Terry Ave extend the Park’s welcome to Mercer Street, providing dynamic contrast to the dense urban neighborhood beyond.

 - Rows of trees and expansive bioretention planters create a human scaled experience on the heavily trafficked streets of Fairview and Mercer.

 - The elevated boardwalk along Valley strengthens the visual connection to the park and lake while providing additional public circulation space.

 As the last opportunity to slow urban stormwater before it reaches the southern edge of Lake Union, the landscape response showcases bioretention planters throughout the two block site as grounding elements through the campus.